bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 A module is defined by the [WebAssembly Core Specification](https://webassembly.github.io/spec/core/).

-WebAssembly programs can be written by hand, but it's more likely that you will use a compiler to generate your programs.
+WebAssembly programs can be written by hand, but it's more likely that you will use a higher level programming language such as Rust, C, Go, Javascript, or Python to build WebAssembly programs.
-In general, a compiler translates programs from a source language to a target language.
-Compilers whose target language is WebAssembly may take Rust, C, Go, or a variety of other languages as a source language.
 In this case, the compiler produces a WebAssembly [core module](https://webassembly.github.io/spec/core/syntax/modules.html).

 A core module is a set of definitions.